Web-Distortion/Web-Distortion.github.io/README.md

-## Visuality-aware Testing for Web Optimization Proxies
+## Overcoming the Adoption Hurdle of Web Optimization Proxies

 Homepage for project.